 Our investigation into representations of the esoteric and the occult will go beyond the written word to include film, music, and graphic novels, as we explore together the important movements in esotericism in the past and reflect on how it manifests itself today, in the present.

 Live sessions and assignments

 - This course will meet live via Zoom 3 times per week on Monday, Wednesday, and Friday.
-The live Zoom sessions will take place from 4pm - 6:30pm CEWT.
-Do you live outside of Europe?
-Calculate the time of the live sessions for your time zone.
+The live Zoom sessions will take place in the afternoon 16:00-18:30 CEWT.

 - Students will also complete in-course assignments and a final paper due roughly one month after the course ends.

 - Looking for more information?
 Visit our practical matters page to find out more.

 Dr. Marco Pasi is the Director of the Centre for the History of Hermetic Philosophy and Related Currents.
 He holds a Laurea degree in Philosophy from the University of Milan, and a DEA and a PhD in Religious studies from the Ecole Pratique des Hautes Etudes (Sorbonne, Paris).
 He has focused his research mainly on the relationship between modern esotericism and politics, modern esotericism and art, and the history of the idea of magic.
 He is the editor in chief of the Aries Book Series (Brill), and a founding member of the European Society for the Study of Western Esotericism (ESSWE).
 He has been co-chair of the Western Esotericism Group at the American Academy of Religion (AAR) and the General Secretary of the European Association for the Study of Religions (EASR).